bottlerocket-os/bottlerocket-project-website/DIRECTORY-STRUCTURE.md

 │   ├── os [Bottlerocket's documentation]
 │   │   ├── 1.12.x [versioned content, each new minor version gets a new directrory] │   │   │   ├── introduction
-│   │   │   ├── install [how to put Bottlerocket on a node]
-│   │   │   │   ├── manual [install instructions without high level tools]
+│   │   │   ├── packages [which packages (and which versions) are included in this release] │   │   │   ├── install [how to put Bottlerocket on a node] │   │   │   │   ├── manual [install instructions without high level tools]
 │   │   │   │   │   ├── aws [each platform gets an directory]